 How might bankruptcy help me deal with my debts?

-Bankruptcy is a form of insolvency that allows you to write off a range of unsecured debts, including credit cards and utility arrears.
-It’s usually suitable if you’re not able to pay back your debts in a reasonable amount of time.
+Bankruptcy is a form of insolvency.
+It allows you to write off a range of unsecured debts, such as:

 You have to pay a fee to go bankrupt.
-The fees and administration costs vary depending on where you live in the UK.
+Costs vary depending on where you live in the UK.

-Bankruptcy usually lasts for 12 months.
-This could be extended if extra restrictions are imposed.
+Bankruptcy lasts for 12 months.
+This can be extended if extra restrictions are imposed.

 Find out more about how bankruptcy works.